Think of your senior year program as a connected whole. The central elements are:

 Theses will be evaluated by readers appointed by the College.
 Readers will serve under conditions of anonymity.
 The procedures for appointing these readers are as follows:

 a.
-Early in the second semester, a Co-Chair will consult each thesis advisor to get a description of the thesis and the names of possible readers.
-One reader must be a CSS tutor, and the second reader must be from outside the CSS.
+Early in the second semester, a co-chair will consult each thesis advisor to get a description of the thesis and the names of possible readers.
+One reader must be a CSS core faculty member, and the second reader must be from outside the CSS.

 b.
-CSS tutors will be asked which theses they might be willing to read.
+CSS core faculty members will be asked which theses they would be willing to read.

 c.
-In February, the Co-Chairs will decide which readers should be asked to evaluate each thesis.
+In February, the co-chairs will allocate readers to theses.